shankar4/Functional-Genomics/bioistar handbook/readme.md

 Please see https://www.biostarhandbook.com/.
 The online version is more up-to-date vs the download (as expected).
 They also have a course that you can sign up for a low price and get a a certificate in.
 There are quizzes to be completed.
+All the work is supposed to be done in a command shell window, not using RStudio.
+A Good Bash tutorial is here: http://www.tldp.org/LDP/Bash-Beginners-Guide/html/ .
+I will use both.

 Three quizzes completed.
 Read through the section on "reproducibility" and downloaded the papers and files associated with recent papers on Ebola and Zika viruses.
 Also downloaded data from GenBank for the first one.
 The data will be analyzed later with BLAST etc.

 Starting work on lecture 4:  "What do words mean."
 Downloaded HGC data for Chromosome 7 in Json format from here: https://www.genenames.org/cgi-bin/statistics?c=7.
 Onto.R will document my work here.